Business

 This course helps students to understand the many facets of entrepreneurship and to expose them to many of the behaviors that result in successful, as well as unsuccessful, business ventures.

 "Going Viral" is the goal of most web-based marketing content.
 Companies that generate content that can spread through the internet organically are the most successful in growing their brand.
-In this course students will learn what drives people to share content and how to build content that is shareable and meme-worthy.
+In this course, students will learn what drives people to share content and how to build content that is shareable and meme-worthy.
 By the end of this course, students will understand what drives viral sharing and learn how to facilitate it.
+Course offered through LCMC Rize consortium partner.

 BUSI 287: Organizations and Human Behavior

 This course is a study of specific aspects of organization culture, such as motivation, conflict, power, and leadership.
 Focus is on improving the effectiveness of organizations by strengthening human processes.
-(This course may be taken for credit as ECON 287 or PSYC 287.)
+(This course may be taken for credit as ECON 287.)

 BUSI 300: Student Investment Fund